 As an importer, ultimately you are responsible for completing the necessary documentation, providing accurate information and paying the duties and fees that apply.
 But your broker does the actual work on your behalf.

 And the customs broker has your back.
-Intimately familiar with import procedures and regulations, a licensed broker makes sure you provide all the data for your filings, double-checks that information for accuracy and meets deadlines for transmitting documentation to US Customs.
+Intimately familiar with import procedures and regulations, a licensed broker makes sure you provide all the data for your filings, double-checks that information for accuracy and meets deadlines for transmitting documentation to Customs and Border Protection (CBP).

 What does a customs broker do, step by step?

 When you form a relationship with a customs broker, your first step is to sign a power of attorney, authorizing the broker to act for you in future transactions with CBP.
 If this is your first import, the broker can also help you register with Customs as an Importer of Record (IOR).

 Then, when you bring a shipment into the US, the customs broker does the following:

 - Helps you choose the right HS code – For each product you import, you’ll assign a 10-digit Harmonized Tariff Schedule (HS) code, which identifies the product so Customs can determine what duties, if any, apply.
 Selecting an HS code is a complicated process.
 If you get it wrong, that could trigger an inspection, which comes with extra expense.
 A licensed customs broker understands how to make the right choice.

 - Completes and transmits the Import Security Filing (ISF) – This electronic document provides information about the shipment, including the first six digits of the HS code.
 ISF filings let customs agents at each port know what products to expect, where they’re coming from and when they’re scheduled to arrive.
 The ISF must be filed at least 24 hours before the shipment leaves the port of origin.
 Miss that deadline and you could incur a $5,000 fine.